PaulNegoescu/TEMPLATE-Intro-Web-Course/README.md

 Do the following at least every day, you can do it as often as the above two points:

 1. `git push`

-When your homework is done, open a pull request:

-1. Go to GitHub, find the repo you were
-2. Click `Pull Requests`
-3.